tedmoore/schelp2/docs/Classes/Ndef.md

 ### Creation
 ### `new`
 Return a new node proxy and store it in a global ProxySpace under the key.
 If there is already an Ndef there, replace its object with the new one.
-The object can be any supported class, see [NodeProxy#Supported sources](../Classes/NodeProxy.md#supported-sources) help.
+The object can be any supported class, see [NodeProxy / Supported sources ](../Classes/NodeProxy.md#supported-sources) help.
 Internally, all instances are kept in a [ProxySpace](../Classes/ProxySpace.md).
-The [EnvironmentRedirect#dispatch](../Classes/EnvironmentRedirect.md#dispatch) function is called when the source is set.**Arguments:**
+The [EnvironmentRedirect / dispatch ](../Classes/EnvironmentRedirect.md#dispatch) function is called when the source is set.**Arguments:**

 | Argument | Description |
 |----------|-------------|